Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 Once again one wonders how much of the subtlety of imagic expression in this cantata Bach's congregations would have recognised; and how much was simply intended for God?

 Cantata BWV 108 Es ist euch gut, dass ich hingehe

 Now I depart for you.

 Aria (bass)--aria (tenor)--recit (tenor)--chorus--aria (alto)--chorale.

 The forty-sixth cantata of the cycle for Cantate.

-This fine cantata is based upon Christ's words of farewell.
-A hundred years ago Schweitzer noticed what he labelled the frequently used 'step motives', usually to be found in a heavy, regular tread in the bass.
-It was, of course, very much a part of the late baroque style, certainly not restricted to Bach's compositions, to make use of a solid, marching, striding bass.
+This cantata is based upon Christ's words of farewell.
+Over a hundred years ago Schweitzer noticed what he labelled Bach's frequently used 'step motives', usually to be found in a heavy, regular tread in the bass.
+It was, of course, very much a feature of the late baroque style, certainly not restricted to Bach's compositions, to make use of a solid, marching, striding bass.
 It therefore comes as no surprise to find Bach employing it to depict explicit imagery whenever the text suggests it.

 Even at the intermediate cadence points Bach maintains this consistency and there can be little doubt that the intention is to strongly suggest the actions of walking and pacing.